hidenori-shinohara/hidenori-shinohara.github.io/_posts/algebraic_topology/chapter1/section3/2019-10-09-covering-space-pull-back-ex-16.md

       Let $W_{\beta_0}$ be the one that contains $z_0$.
       Let $V = p(W_{\beta_0})$.
       Then $V$ is a neighborhood of $y_0$ that is evenly covered by $p$?
+      How can I use the local path connectedness of $U$?
 * Could you think of another hypothesis from which you could easily derive the conclusion?
 * Could you change the hypothesis, or the conclusion, or both if necessary, so that the new hypothesis and the new conclusion are nearer to each other?
     * If $p$ is the identity map, this problem is trivial.